 However caring affects you and your family, we're here for you.
-By joining Carers NI, which is part of Carers UK, you can be part of a supportive community and a movement for change.
+By joining Carers NI, which is part of Carers UK, you can be part of a supporti community and a movement for change.

 It's free to join us.
-Just visit carersuk.org/join-ni or call 020 7378 4997.
+Just visit carersni.org/join or call 020 7378 4997.

-💟 @carersni
+@carersni

-f /carersni
+ff /carersni